10 + 1 Tips on How to Practise Assertiveness

 Be honest and tell others how you feel or what you want.
 However, never use accusations or make them feel guilty.
 Manipulation with guilt never works in the long run.
 Address the facts, not the person.

 I have already written three articles about guilt.
-Check them below:
+Check them - the article continues below:

 This emotion can be justified or unjustified.
 Assertiveness assumes not causing any of these types.